Skip to content

 An unknown style or out-of-range index raises ValueError listing the available modes.
 A missing [motionbricks] install or checkpoint raises RuntimeError with an install hint - there is no silent fallback.

-planner locomotion_style MotionBricks clip
+locomotion_style MotionBricks clip

 run walk